greyliterature/pk_fixes/README.md

 > fixedCCSpawn is a local duplicate of the original function that gm_spawn runs, CCSpawn. <br/>
 > The only practical and major difference of fixedCCSpawn() and the original CCSpawn() is that fixedCCSpawn() takes into account the player's movedata (declared by SetUpMove as ply.LastMV) <br/>
 > This basically means that pk_grabfix defers gm_spawn's CCSpawn() until SetUpMove is run, so that the entity spawn traces are run with accurate data of where the player thinks they are (?). <br/>

+> [!IMPORTANT]
+> Limitations:
+> This does not reliably work if the player is looking around between the angles of pitch -0.25 0.25 (possibly a bit more)

 ## pk_spawndist:
 Controls the distance you spawn props at. <br/>